raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 >
 >  2. Find the next number in the table after p that is not yet crossed off and set p to that number; and then repeat from step 1.

-The solution given was the most naïve possible mapping from words to code:
+"The code in the blog post was the most naïve possible mapping from words to code:"

 {% highlight javascript %}
 // General-Purpose Lazy Operations